 What areas can be treated through laser resurfacing?

 The laser is used to reduce tiny wrinkles, acne scars and other minor skin imperfections, especially around the mouth and eyes.
 It can improve sun-damaged and acne scarred skin problems that often cause concern to both men and women.

 Benefits of Treatment

 Laser resurfacing can be used as an alternative to chemical peel and dermabrasion.
 The benefits of using this technique are less pain and a faster recovery time.
 In most cases, it is less costly.

-Prior to surgery, Dr. Gilbert or Dr. Guerrero and you will discuss the goals for facial improvement.
+Prior to surgery, Dr. Gilbert and you will discuss the goals for facial improvement.
 After determining the most appropriate procedure to use, we will fully describe the procedure, what results to expect and the costs.
 The skin is usually pretreated prior to surgery to improve the healing time.

 A local anesthetic is given to ensure that you are comfortable throughout the procedure.
 The area is cleansed and draped.
-Dr. Gilbert or Dr. Guerrero directs the laser beam toward your skin imperfections.
+Dr. Gilbert directs the laser beam toward your skin imperfections.
 The laser quickly and accurately vaporizes the outermost layers of skin just four or five cells in thickness.